dhis2/capture-app/docs/user/using-the-capture-app.md

 ## Tracker program stage working list

-Visualize data elements from one single stage in the same working list.
-To do this, you choose “Program stage” under “More filters" and then a program stage option.
+You can show data elements from a single stage in a working list.
+Select the "Program stage" option from the "More filters" dropdown, then choose a program stage.

 ![](resources/images/program_stage_button.png)

 ![](resources/images/program_stage_working_list.png)

-The list can be [filtered](#filter-the-list), [sorted](#sort-the-list) and [modified](#modify-the-list-layout) in the same way as the TEI working list.
+The list can be [filtered](#filter-the-list), [sorted](#sort-the-list) and [modified](#modify-the-list-layout) in the same way as other working lists.

 ## Implementer / administrator info { #implementer_info }